Palmanuova, the ideal built by the city of Venice in 1593. From the new H/21 module, "Utopian Thinking in the 16th Century"

 Our partnership with H21, History for the 21st Century

-The World History Association is immensely proud of our collaborative partnership since 2021 with History for the 21st Century (“H/21”).
-Founded in 2019 and led by several WHA members, H121 is an effort by scholars and practitioners to support faculty who are introducing today's students to a deep study of world history.
+Founded in 2019 and led by several WHA members, H/21 is an effort by scholars and practitioners to support faculty who are introducing today's students to a deep study of world history.
 Content-rich materials produced by H/21 are combined with effective pedagogy and curriculum design strategies.
 They center primary sources and multimedia materials to encourage students to perceive transnational pattens and events in history.

 Currently H/21 has produced an exemplary series of peer-reviewed and peer-tested modules revolving around key themes in world history, including: